-Limited Liability Companies (LLC) are one of the most common types of incorporate commercial entities that entrepreneurs and corporations can establish in the UAE.
-With a quick and easy process, and a broad range of business incentives, LLCs are widely preferred by entrepreneurs and corporations that want to penetrate the UAE market and establish a solid footing in the Middle East region.
+Limited Liability Companies (LLC) are one of the most common types of commercial entities that entrepreneurs and corporations can establish in the UAE.
+With a quick and easy process and a broad range of business incentives, LLCs are widely preferred by entrepreneurs and corporations that want to penetrate the UAE market and establish a solid footing in the Middle East region.

-If you choose to partner with PRO Partner Group, we will be the Emirati partner of your LLC company, ensuring you can run your day-to-day business operations without any interference.
+If you choose to partner with PRO Partner Group, we will be the Corporate Emirati partner of your LLC company, ensuring you can run your day-to-day business operations without any interference.
 This set-up also removes any pressure for you to independently find and maintain a trustworthy and reliable local sponsor relationship.

 One of the key advantages of an LLC setup is that foreign partners have limited liability exposure due to their share in the total investment capital.
 The Emirate of Abu Dhabi requires no specific minimum share capital amount, and Commercial Law has stipulated that the capital should be adequate for the company’s needs.